OmrYvs06/zapret-Turkey-Release_v72.2-binaries/docs/readme.md

 # Why this project?
-I just installed `zapret-v72.2` version ([link](https://github.com/bol-van/zapret/releases/tag/v72.2)) and configured it, after that I just pushed it here, thats all.
+I just installed `zapret-v72.2` version ([link](https://github.com/bol-van/zapret/releases/tag/v72.2)) and configured it, after that I just pushed it here, thats all. </br>

+If you liked this repository, you can `star` it.</br>
+Thats also this project spread wide.</br>
+Thank you if you did it, have a great day.

 # How to use?